aidans/ramp/notes/README.md

 ## 30th April 2021 (update)

-Claire's new model results (in the [`data2021-04-26_pollution`](https://github.com/aidans/ramp/tree/main/data/2021-04-26_pollution) folder of this repo) looks like things are in the right place.
+Claire's new model results (in the [`data2021-04-26_pollution`](https://github.com/aidans/ramp/tree/main/data/2021-04-26_pollution) folder of this repo; pollution data from [here](https://data.scrc.uk/object/41176)) looks like things are in the right place.
 Claire please check!

 <table width="100%">
 <tr>